new name iSickBay.com

 People send me their iPhones from all over the world for water exposure

 I charge $60 to go through a water immersed iPhone to get it to work.
+This is the "Working Phone" solution.

 Water cases are complex and successful on a case by case basis.
 I never know if I can bring them back to life or not until they are here and I examine and try.
 Sometimes it is merely a thorough processing of the device for corrosion which is just $60.
 Other times one (or more) parts has actually failed and needs to be replaced to bring it back to life.

-If I can't get it working a perfectly you get the device back with a cash refund of $30 and the knowledge there was nothing on planet earth that would have gotten it working again.
+If I can't get it working perfectly you get the device back with a cash refund of $30 and the knowledge there was nothing on planet earth that would have gotten it working again.

 http://www.isickbay.com/call--1-877-IPOD-PRO/comments/comments.shtml